 4. Check the coverage, inclusions, exclusions, terms and conditions.

 5. Use an insurance premium calculator to buy a policy that is high on benefits, but low on costs.

-Here is a step-by-step process to buy commercial vehicle insurance online on ACKO.
+Here is a step-by-step process to buy insurance coverage for commercial vehicles online on ACKO.

 Consider your requirements before buying a commercial vehicle insurance policy.
 Once done, visit www.acko.com or download the mobile app to purchase a policy.

 Select ‘Commercial Use’ when prompted the purpose of driving your car.
 Answer a few details such as your location, your car’s make and model, variant, purchase year, previous policy details, etc.

 Compare plans to gauge the scope of coverage, inclusions, exclusions and the price of the insurance plan before buying the policy.

 You can also adjust the IDV to check its impact on the premium amount.
 Review coverage, and go through the terms and conditions of the policy.